matmu/Qtlizer/README.md

 	get_qtls("rs4284742", ld_method = "dprime")
 	```

-If the retained object should be a GenomicRanges::GRanges object than another
-parameter can be used.
-First set parameter return_obj on "grange".
-Then the
-reference position can either be the standard value "hg_19" or "hg_38".
+If the required output format is GenomicRanges::GRanges object the parameter `return_obj` has to be set on "grange".
+If GRange is set, the version of the reference genome can also be set, either to "hg_19" (default) or to "hg_38".

 ```R